OpenEvalProject/evals/manuscripts/elife-101069/v1/manuscript.md

 **Figure 2.:** (A) Examples of degenerate and non-degenerate posterior distributions.
 Two Gaussian distributions are fitted to the obtained posterior distribution, where the means and standard deviations are represented by the vertical lines and shaded areas.
 A voxel is considered as degenerate if the derivative of the fitted Gaussian distributions changes signs more than once (i.e. multiple local maxima), and if the two Gaussian distributions are not overlapping (the distance between the two Gaussian means is inferior to the sum of their standard deviations).
 (B) Presentation of the measures introduced to quantify a posterior distribution on exemplar non-degenerate posterior distributions.
 Maximum A Posteriori (MAP) is the most likely parameter estimate (dashed vertical lines).
 Uncertainty measures the dispersion of the 50% most probable samples using the interquartile range, with respect to the prior range.
 Ambiguity measures the Full Width at Half Maximum (FWHM), in percentage with respect to the prior range.

-## Evaluation of µGUIDE on simulations
+### Evaluation of µGUIDE on simulations

-## Comparison with MCMC
+#### Comparison with MCMC

 We performed a comparison between the posterior distributions obtained using µGUIDE and MCMC, a classical Bayesian method.
-Figure 3A shows posterior distributions on three exemplar simulations with SNR=50 using the Model 2 (SM), obtained with 15,000 samples.
+Figure 3A shows posterior distributions on three exemplar simulations with $SNR=50$ using the Model 2 (SM), obtained with 15,000 samples.
 Sharper and less biased posterior estimations are obtained using µGUIDE.
 Figure 3B presents histograms for each model parameter of the bias between the ground truth value used to simulate a signal, and the MAP of the posterior distributions obtained with either µGUIDE or MCMC, on 200 simulations.
 Results indicate that the bias is similar or smaller using µGUIDE.
 Overall, µGUIDE posterior distributions are more accurate than the ones obtained with MCMC.

 ![Figure 3.](https://cdn.elifesciences.org/articles/101069/elife-101069-fig3-v1.jpg)

-**Figure 3.:** (A) Posterior distributions obtained using either µGUIDE or MCMC on three exemplar simulations with Model 2 (SM − ).
+**Figure 3.:** (A) Posterior distributions obtained using either µGUIDE or MCMC on three exemplar simulations with Model 2 (SM − $SNR=50$).
 Names of the model parameters are indicated in the titles of the panels.
-(SNR=50B) Bias between the ground truth values used for simulating the diffusion signals, and the Maximum A Posteriori extracted from the posterior distributions using either µGUIDE or MCMC.
+(B) Bias between the ground truth values used for simulating the diffusion signals, and the Maximum A Posteriori extracted from the posterior distributions using either µGUIDE or MCMC.
 Sharper and less biased posterior distributions are obtained using µGUIDE.

 Moreover, it took on average 29.3 s to obtain the posterior distribution using MCMC on a GPU (NVIDIA GeForce GT 710) for one voxel, while it only took 0.02 s for µGUIDE. µGUIDE is about 1500 times faster than MCMC, which makes it more suitable for applying it on large datasets.

-## The importance of feature selection
+#### The importance of feature selection

 Figure 4 shows the MAP extracted from the posterior distributions versus the ground truth parameters used to generate the diffusion signal with µGUIDE and manually defined summary statistics for the three models.
 Less biased MAPs with lower ambiguities and uncertainties are obtained with µGUIDE, indicating that the MLP allows for the extraction of additional information not contained in the summary statistics, helping to solve the inverse problem with higher accuracy and precision. µGUIDE generalizes the method developed in Jallais et al., 2022 to make it applicable to any forward model and any acquisition protocol, while making the estimates more precise and accurate thanks to the automatic feature extraction.